Villanova University: Main campus

 St. Mary's Hall was built in 1962.
-Laid out with long corridors and over a thousand rooms, there is a large chapel and many partial floors, basements and sub-basements to feed the legends of blocked-off wings.
-St. Mary's houses the Villanova Human Resource Development (HRD) program for graduate students as well as the main office for the university's "Tech Zone".
-The property on which Dundale Hall is located was originally purchased by an industrialist, Israel Morris II, in 1874, and was built as a mansion for his family.
-Purchased from his family in 1978, it has been used for a variety of meetings and is home to several offices.
+Laid out with long corridors and over a thousand rooms, there is a large, recently deconsecrated chapel and many partial floors, basements and sub-basements to feed the legends of blocked-off wings.
+Falvey Library, the campus's main research library, houses over 1 million books, thousands of periodicals, and television production studios.